 Australia's Northern Territory is like nowhere else.
 Picture desert landscapes, hidden waterfalls and swimming holes, aboriginal art and storytelling, and rock formations ripe for exploring.
 If you’ve ever dreamed of riding a camel across Oz’s stunning outback, this is the place to do it.

 The Northern Territory (a.k.a. the NT) is one of Australia’s eight major territories and states, yet it’s vast and sparsely populated, with just 244,000 denizens sprinkled across 550,000 square miles.
 It’s been home to Indigenous Australians for more than 40,000 years, and today tourism is one of its main industries.
-That means booking activities and getting around are easy and straightforward—and, with a little planning, they can be wallet-friendly, too.
+That means booking activities and getting around are both easy and straightforward — and, with a little planning, they can be wallet-friendly, too.

 The Sweet Spot